Machine Learning with Confidential Computing: A Systematization of Knowledge: Next generation and Beyond

 \subsection{Strengthen privacy foundation in Confidential Computing}

 As one TEE's primary protection goals, privacy needs to be strictly defined and preferably be defined with theoretical basics (\eg~information theory).
-While most privacy measures are empirically evaluated by conducting attacks\footnote{Measuring privacy using attack success rates fails to explain and quantify privacy leakages, and then leads to ``Arms Race'' where current protections needs re-evaluation or re-design when new attacks happen.}, defining privacy theoretically is complicated due to the broad existence of attacks in ML; one rigorous definition can fail in explaining other attacks.
+While most privacy measures are empirically evaluated by conducting attacks\footnote{Measuring privacy using attack success rates fails to explain and quantify privacy leakages, and then leads to ``Arms Race'' where current protections need re-evaluation or re-design when new attacks happen.}, defining privacy theoretically is complicated due to the broad existence of attacks in ML; one rigorous definition can fail to explain other attacks.

 Among candidates, \emph{differential privacy} is a well-accepted definition of privacy.
-DP has been massively explored when being applied to ML, but it faces the same generalization problem.
-As one example, one can apply DP-training~\cite{abadi2016deep} to show the protection efficiency against DRAs that recovers original training data from gradients computed on it.
+DP has been massively explored when applied to ML.
+Privacy audits using DP can obtain a lower bound but usually require running the training/estimation algorithm hundreds of times.
+One promising work~\cite{steinke2023privacy} explores the parallelism of adding or removing multiple training examples independently and reduces the privacy auditing into one training run.
+However, it still faces the same generalization problem.
+As one example, one can apply DP-training~\cite{abadi2016deep} to show the protection efficiency against DRAs that recover original training data from gradients computed on it.
 As expected, this protection is not reasonable since typical DP-training guarantees the ``membership'' privacy of the trained final model, not (and far from) intermediate gradients.
 To measure on the pre-gradient level, one needs to adjust the DP's granularity from sample-level (\ie~sensitivity of samples in the dataset) to feature-level (\ie~sensitivity of features in the sample).
-This level of DP noises will highly likely destroy the model utility but potentially provides a theoretical-based sense of what is the level of privacy for such protection.
+This level of DP noises will highly likely destroy the model utility but potentially provide a theoretical-based sense of the level of privacy for such protection.

 Another line of work is to apply computational constraint-based $\mathcal{V}$ \emph{usable information} theory~\cite{xu2019theory}. $\mathcal{V}$-information allows us to consider an attack family with bound computational power and limited knowledge.
 With the defined attack family, one can measure the capability of the complete attack family, which may include many attacks, by computing $\mathcal{V}$-information similar to Shannon mutual information.
 This $\mathcal{V}$-information then reflects the privacy leakage~\cite{mo2021quantifying}.
 Although such a method provides a theoretical base for measuring privacy, how to define a broad and general attack family still deserves further exploration.